tobiastykvart/tobiastykvart/Hype doc.md

 - Implemented [Microfacts](https://factiverse.github.io/microfacts/) demo
   - Front-end for an AI by Factiverse which can find entities within a given text and provide explanations for them to give fact boxes to readers of news articles
   - Built during [Journalism AI Festival 2021](https://www.journalismaifestival.com/)
+- Set up site monitoring for our products with [Upptime](https://upptime.js.org/)

 #### Q2/Q3